 Consistent with section 125 A.09, subdivision 3, the readmission plan must not obligate a parent to provide a sympathomimetic medication for the parent's child as a condition of readmission.
-The school administration may not impose consecutive suspensions against the same pupil for the same course of conduct, of incident of misconduct, except where the pupil will create an immediate and substantial danger to self or to surrounding persons or administration may extend the suspension to a total of 15 days.
+The school administration may not impose consecutive suspensions against the same pupil for the same course of conduct, or incident of misconduct, except where the pupil will create an immediate and substantial danger to self or to surrounding persons or administration may extend the suspension to a total of 15 days.
 In the case of a student with a disability, the student's individual education plan team must meet immediately but not more than ten school days after the date on which the decision to remove the student from the student's current education placement is made.
-The individual education plan team and other qualified personnel shall at that meeting, conduct a review of the relationship between the child's disability and the behavior subject to disciplinary action and determine the appropriateness of the child's education plan.
+The individual education plan team and other qualified personnel shall at that meeting , conduct a review of the relationship between the child's disability and the behavior subject to disciplinary action and determine the appropriateness of the child's education plan.

-Drug & Chemical-Free Policy (#417)
+Drug & Chemical-Free Policy (# 417)

 The purpose of this policy is to maintain a safe and healthful environment for students by prohibiting the use of alcohol, toxic substances and controlled substances without a prescription.
 Pillager School is chemical free.
 The use or possession of illegal chemicals, paraphernalia, or alcohol on school premises or school vehicles is prohibited.
 This includes look-alike drugs.
 The Pillager Board of Education recognizes that chemical use and abuse constitutes a grave threat to the physical and mental well-being of students and employees and significantly impedes the learning process.
 Chemical use and abuse also creates significant problems for society in general.
 The Pillager Board of Education believes that the public school has a role in education, intervention, and prevention of chemical use and abuse.
 The purpose of this policy is to assist the school district in its goal to prevent chemical use and abuse by providing procedures for education and intervention.
+An American Indian student may carry a medicine pouch containing loose tobacco intended as observance of traditional spiritual or cultural practices.
 See full policy #417 at www.isd116.org